 Will every place we go to be crowded?

 Iceland has a growing tourist industry and even the quiet parts of old are becoming increasingly popular.
-In winter this is especially tricky as many other tour operators will be trying to squeeze in as many fun activities into the few daylight hours available.
+In winter this is especially tricky as many people are trying to squeeze in as many fun activities into the few daylight hours available.
 Hidden Iceland endeavours to show the best of Iceland and to find a few spots that are more secluded to allow you to truly experience the magic of Iceland.
 We can never promise complete seclusion, but we use our experience to escape the crowds when we can.

 Do I need insurance before going on a trip with Hidden Iceland?